BrandonFromKansas/Ops-102-reading-notes/README.md

-# Ops-102-reading-notes
+# Brandon's Ops 102 Reading Notes

-Notes for all assigned readings
+Notes for all reading assignments are located under the Wiki tab.